 The Charted Depth reduced by safe clearance depth gives a maximum height above seabed available from which turbine design height including any design clearance requirements can be established.

-The MCA’s “Under Keel Clearance Policy” paper, available on the MCA website, should be closely followed throughout the Environmental Impact Assessment.
+The MCA’s “Under Keel Clearance Policy” paper (see Annex 3) should be closely followed throughout the Environmental Impact Assessment.

-It should be determined at what depth below the seafloor export cables are buried to ensure there are no changes to charted depths.
-If burial is not possible, for example due to underwater features and/or seabed ground conditions export cables should be suitably protected such as by rocks or other such suitable mattress placements to mitigate the risks to vessels.
-Consequently, the MCA would be willing to accept up to 5% reduction in surrounding charted depths referenced to Chart Datum, unless developers are able to demonstrate evidence that any identified risks to any vessel type are satisfactorily mitigated.
+It should also be determined whether:

+The structures could block or hinder the view of other vessels under way on any route.

+The structures could block or hinder the view of the coastline or of any other navigational feature such as aids to navigation, landmarks, promontories, etc.

+In both cases, the impact must form part of the risk assessment.

+4.8 NRA – Tides, Tidal Streams and Weather

 It should be determined whether: